 Microbial

 Microbes make up the majority of the earth’s biomass and have evolved for over 3.8 billion years.
 Knowledge of the enormous range of microbial capacities can have far-reaching benefits in medical, industrial, agricultural and environmental applications.
-By employing a combination of various cutting-edge sequencing technologies, such as Solexa, 454, and Ion Torrent, we have sequenced 1,710 bacteria, 208 fungi and 2,665 virus genomes.
+By employing a combination of various cutting-edge sequencing technologies, such as Solexa, 454, MiSeq, and Ion poton, we have completed genome research on archaea, fungi, bacteria, protozoa, viruses as well as micro-ecological systems with more than 21,000 samples.
+Moreover, at least 80 single bacteria-related articles and 10 metagenome-related articles were published.
 These microbial genomes have been applied in a wide range of applications, for example, in comparative genomics and biomarkers development (Figure 1).
 BGI is also highly experienced in applying transcriptomics and proteomics to microbiology studies, and has generated a large amount of data to facilitate microbiology applications in medicine, agriculture and industry.

 Figure 1.
 Applications of microbiology genome sequencing